 Public transport will run but less regular service is offered.

 As well as the general public most businesses and governments will allow their staff to have a four-day weekend as well.

 Due to the high number of people traveling during this time the roads can be quite congestive.

-The day before Thanksgiving Day, dubbed Blackout Wednesday, is also busy as many bars and clubs are open to travelers who are getting together with family and old acquaintances.
+The day before Thanksgiving Day is dubbed Blackout Wednesday.
+It is also busy then as many bars and clubs are open to travelers who are getting together with family and old acquaintances.

-The parades and football games also put a burden onto the roads.
+Parades and football games also put a burden on the roads.